Azure-Samples/active-directory-node-webapi/README.md

 	[
   	"GET     /",
   	"POST    /tasks/:name/:task",
+		"POST		 /tasks (for JSON body)",
   	"GET     /tasks",
   	"DELETE  /tasks",
   	"PUT     /tasks/:name",
   	"GET     /tasks/:name",
   	"DELETE  /tasks/:task"
 	]

 #### To invoke with OAuth2 Authentication (for use with Windows Azure AD)

 	$ node server.js -m oauth2

 ## Quick Start

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.

 ### Step 1: Register a Windows Azure AD Tenant